discordjs/guide/guide/additional-info/es6-syntax.md

 #### Object destructuring

-Here's an common example where destructuring would come in handy:
+Here's a common example where object destructuring would come in handy:

 ```js
 const config = require('./config.json');